Thaisa Way

 Publications

 Demonstrates the idea of the thick section, or the need to understand urban landscapes as far more complex than the simple grass and trees we see.
-In the post industrial sites that so many cities host, we need to understand the toxins and the organic matter that are below the surface in order to address the challenges of healing the landscape.
-We need to know the stories of how these places came to be, if we are going to genuinely seek to re-imagine them as public parks and community spaces.
+Mentions how we should understand the toxins and the organic matter that are below the surface in order to address the challenges of healing the landscape.
+Concludes we need to know the stories of how these places came to be, if we are going to genuinely seek to re-imagine them as public parks and community spaces.